 7. Cut Back On Unnecessary Spending

-An easy place to start is by reducing unnecessary spending on small expenses like eating out.
-I didn’t realize how much money I was wasting on takeout meals until I started reviewing my credit card statements.
-And when I started tracking my spending, it became clear that dining out was one of the biggest drains on my wallet.
+I, too, didn’t realize how much money I was wasting on takeout meals until I started reviewing my credit card statements.
+It was only after I started tracking my spending that it became clear to me that dining out was draining my wallet more than anything else.
+That’s when I knew I needed to make some changes immediately.

 8. Automate Your Savings